-We recommend a striker fired handgun for the beginner and home defense since the trigger pull is identical every time.
-An easy way to tell if a handgun is striker is that the back is flat and has no exposed hammer.
+We recommend a striker fired handgun for the beginner and home defense since the trigger pull is nearly identical every time (at least when compared to a double action).
+An easy way to tell if a handgun is a striker is that the back of the slide is flat and has no exposed hammer.

 Double action pistols such as most Sig Sauer’s and the Beretta 92FS have a heavy first shot since you are cocking back the hammer.

 We love them for their reliability and ease of dealing with malfunctions (just press again), but we don’t like their low ammo capacity (5 or 6 compared to 15+ for our recommendations).

 But we’ll be including one of our favorites that packs in 7 rounds of .38 special or .357 magnum goodness.